johnjudeh/stack-builder/README.md

 sb --version
 ```

-Finally, you need to setup your configuration file.
+Next, you need to setup your configuration file.
 The easiest way to do this is by using the
 example file in this repo.
 However to learn more about how to set this up for a new project, look
 at the [Config](#configuration) section below.